 Food Blogger Resources

 As a food blogger, sometimes it can get overwhelming trying to decide how to set up your site.
-I thought I’d share some of the products and the services that I have used.
+I thought I’d share some of the products and the services I have used.
 This is an evolving list that I will add to as time passes when I feel new items need to be mentioned.
-To be honest, I will earn a small commission if you click through to many of these sites, but it costs you nothing extra.
+To be honest, I may earn a small commission if you click through to some of these sites, but it costs you nothing extra.
 Hope this serves you and if you have any questions about anything on this list, please let me know.

 Bluehost was our first hosting company for a lot of reasons.
 They’re extremely affordable.
 And they offer 24/7 support.
 This is so important.
 I found the people on Bluehost to be extremely responsive and helpful whenever I called, and as a new blogger I called them a lot.
 They offer a 30 day money back guarantee, so you can see if they’re a good fit for you.
 Plus they also offer free domain registration.
 They’re really a perfect hosting site for the beginner blogger.
 Plans start as low as $7.99 a month, but click here and you’ll save even more!